SchrodingersCattt/DeepEMs-25-Research/README.md

 ### **1. `01.dpgen_inputs`**
 Contains configuration files and scripts for generating input files for machine learning potential (MLP) training and testing.
 - `machine.json`: The contents of this file WOULD NOT BE PUBLISHED due to privacy consideration.
 Readers could refer to the repo of dpgen (https://github.com/deepmodeling/dpgen).
 - `params.json`: JSON file containing parameters for DP-GEN running.
+Please refer to the repository of DeePMD-kit (https://github.com/deepmodeling/deepmd-kit) for more details.
 - `config_params.py`: Python script for quick configuring `params.json` MLP training parameters.